 Need for Counseling

 We know this may be a stressful time for our students.
-Students are at an age when they may feel distanced from their peers and now we are asking them to purposely practice social distancing.
-Our counselor, Ms. Brown, will also have regular office hours.
+Our counselor, Ms. Brown, will have regular office hours.
 Students can email Ms. Brown and she will reach out to them via email or phone.
 If students are in need to speak with someone immediately, Youth Connection Helpline is available at 314-819-8802, text: BHEARD to 31658, or webchat: http://bhrstl.org/

 Technology Support during Remote Learning